 Before sending that pitch email asking for guest post opportunities, spend some time to know a bit about that website’s decision-makers and what they have been up to of late.

 Now customize your email around that insider knowledge.
-You can sneak through their LinkedIn, Facebook, and Twitter to try to get some personalized nuggets to start the conversation with.
+You can sneak through their LinkedIn and other social profiles to get closer to prospects.

 This sprinkles some sense of intimacy or acquaintance on such emails (asking for guest blogging opportunities) instead of some random dude jumping into their email screaming for backlinks.

 Who doesn’t like free things?
 Trust me, one of the best customer acquisition strategies related to content marketing is giving your potential customers free offers to get them into your sales funnel.

 Content offers are typical when you have more in-depth content to offer your customers, and you decided to get something in exchange for such a load of content from your potential customers.